ayamcp/ayamcp-hgigs/README.md

 - `gig-marketplace-get-order`: Get details of a specific order
 - `gig-marketplace-get-provider-gigs`: Get all gig IDs for a provider
 - `gig-marketplace-get-client-orders`: Get all order IDs for a client
+- `gig-marketplace-get-active-gigs`: Get all active gigs from the marketplace
 - `gig-marketplace-get-stats`: Get marketplace statistics

 ### Transaction Data Generation